kenzonobre/Evolutionary-fish/README.md

 ### Alignment

 The alignment rule states that an individual should point to the average direction of its nearby neighbors.
 The following gif shows a school of fish that only has the alignment behavior.
-The the gray semi-circle represents the observable range of the black fish and the black lines at front of each fish represents the direction it is pointing towards.
+The gray semi-circle represents the observable range of the black fish and the black lines at front of each fish represents the direction it is pointing towards.

 <p align = "center">
   <img width = "500" src = "https://github.com/kenzonobre/Evolutionary-fish/blob/main/assets/alignment.gif">
 </p>

+### Cohesion

+The cohesion rule states that an individual should go towards the mass center of its nearby neighbors.
+The following gif shows a school of fish that only has the cohesion behavior and the red circle represents the mass center of the neighbors of the black fish.

 <p align = "center">
   <img width = "500" src = "https://github.com/kenzonobre/Evolutionary-fish/blob/main/assets/cohesion.gif">